top of page

 Exactly what, though, do we do or not do as His people that causes God's authentic glory to withdraw?

 Again, do not misunderstand what I'm inferring.
 I'm not meaning to take away our salvation.
-If we've genuinely repented and invited Christ to be our Savior, our sins are forgiven, our debt is paid.
+If we've genuinely repented and invited Christ to be our Savior, our sins are forgiven, and our debt is paid.
 His blood has sealed the deal.
 What I am meaning, however, is a diminishment of His holy presence, holy purposes, and His honor and praise.
-All poor representations of the abundant life Christ's great sacrifice on Calvary makes available.
+All poor representations of the abundant life that Christ's great sacrifice on Calvary makes available.

 And all results of the nucleus sin of unbelief.

-When we give consideration to I Samuel 4 and its backdrop, as well as the overall backstory of the people of Israel, we realize that a cyclic pit of unbelief is the pit that God's chosen people frequently fell into.
-After having been miraculously set free from Pharoah's grip, not fully trusting in God's personal communications—past and present—remained the warp and woof of their struggles and stumbles.
-It really always came down to whether they would choose to believe—and act upon that belief, for actions are always a demonstration of core belief—their Covenant God's declared words.
+When we consider I Samuel 4 and its backdrop, as well as the overall backstory of the people of Israel, we realize that a cyclic pit of unbelief is the pit that God's chosen people frequently fell into.
+After having been miraculously set free from Pharoah's grip, not fully trusting in God's communications—past and present—remained the warp and woof of their struggles and stumbles.
+It always came down to whether they would choose to believe—and act upon that belief, for actions are always a demonstration of core belief—their Covenant God's declared words.
 Regardless.
 No matter the varying situations and varying details of their historical story, documented throughout Scripture, would they choose to daily function by His Words—live by faith—or not?

 Sadly, and tragically, so often they chose not to.

-And one of the primary reasons the Bible documents their story in great detail is so that God's people, including you and me, might live differently.
+One of the primary reasons the Bible documents their story in great detail is so that God's people, including you and me, might live differently.

 "Now these things occurred as examples to keep us from setting our hearts on evil things as they did.
 Do not be idolaters, as some of them were. . .We should not test Christ as some of them did. . .These things happened to them as examples and were written down as warnings for us, on whom the culmination of the ages has come.
 So, if you think you are standing firm, be careful that you don’t fall!"
 (I Corinthians 10:6-12).